 Available at https://namimainlinepa.org/communicating-with-a-loved-one-who-has-a-mental-illness/ (updated May 2023)

 If your loved one appears to be at risk for suicide, self-harm, or harming others, you should seek prompt professional help, e.g. by calling 988 or 911 if there is an immediate danger of physical harm (https://namimainlinepa.org/crisis-numbers/).

 I am indebted to I Am Not Sick, I Don’t Need Help! by Xavier Amador for some of the ideas in this presentation.
 I am grateful for helpful input and suggestions from Carolyn Ballinger, Ellen Berman, Katie Eyer, Bruce Fay, Sarah Freudberg, Judy Green, Loran Kundra, Michi Rose, and Aita Susi.

 LEAP is a registered trademark®.
 LEAP was developed by Dr. Xavier Amador.
 Additional information is available in the recommended resources listed on the next page.

-This book is very helpful, but it may be useful for you to be aware of the following caution.
+This book is very helpful, but you should be aware of the following caution.
 The examples given in the book generally include skillful professional interpretations and problem solving and appear to make significant progress in a short time.
 In our experience, we rarely replicate this type of success, but over time we can substantially help our loved ones with lay reflective listening and empathy skills.

 Page last updated in February 2024.